conal/paper-2021-language-derivatives/To do.md

     The ACM layout does better than my own.
 *   `starʳ`
 *   Define language star via `mapⱽ` and `All`.
-*   Fix layout for `\\figref{nu-delta-codomain-lemmas}` in ACM version.
-    It now uses horizontal layout, requiring `small` for ACM.
-    I have plenty of room, so stack vertically instead.
 *   Generalize from lists.
     Other types have their own deltas.